DataPlans-io/dataplans-woocommerce/README.txt

 Some Plugin details:

-* Connect to your Dataplans account via your API key
+* Connect to your DataPlans account via your API key
 * Start with the sandbox environment to text your payment gateways
 * Switch to live environment for live purchases
 * Use the Autocomplete WooCommerce Orders plugin to make instant deliveries

+== Installation ==

+= From your WordPress dashboard =

+1. Visit 'Plugins > Add New'
+2. Search for 'DataPlans'
+3. Activate DataPlans eSIMs for WooCommerce from your Plugins page.

+= From WordPress.org =

+1. Download DataPlans eSIMs for WooCommerce.
+2. Upload to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+3. Activate DataPlans from your Plugins page.

 == Frequently Asked Questions ==